Apricot

 Contraindications

 Contraindications have not been identified.
-Consumption of the dried ripe seeds of P. armeniaca is not recommended during pregnancy or breast-feeding, or in children.
+Consumption of P. armeniaca dried ripe seeds is not recommended during pregnancy or breastfeeding, or in children.

 Pregnancy/Lactation

-Apricot fruit is generally recognized as safe (GRAS).
-Doses greater than those found in food should be avoided because safety and efficacy are unproven.
-Consumption of apricot kernels or laetrile is not recommended in pregnant or breast-feeding women.
+Apricot fruit has generally recognized as safe (GRAS) status per the US Food and Drug Administration (FDA).
+Doses greater than amounts found in food should be avoided because safety and efficacy are unproven.
+Consumption of apricot kernels or laetrile, a chemical constituent found in the apricot kernel, is not recommended during pregnancy or breastfeeding.

 Interactions